LeoH10462/Sephora/README.md

 - Sihan Wang
    - Train the first model and apply Hyperparameter Tuning
-   - Evaluate the Model Performance of the first model by using visualization and cross-validation
+   - Evaluate the Model Performance of the first model with visualization
    - Develop Data Exploration by using visualization, like correlation heatmap
    - Accomplish the writing report for model 1
+   - Coordinated with peers to discuss methodology, review results, and ensure project alignment

+- Chenyu Tang
+  - Performed initial data exploration analysis, and some visualization plots to understand data relationships
+  - Implemented cross-validation techniques for Model 1 to ensure robustness, assisted with hyperparameter tuning for Model 2
+  - Wrote the Discussion section for the project report
   - Coordinated with peers to discuss methodology, review results, and ensure project alignment